 - What are elementary constituents and interactions among constituents in our Universe, in any universe? - Can the elementary constituent be of only one kind?
-Are the four observed interactions - gravitational, elektromagnetic, weak and colour - of the common origin? - Is the space-time the so far observed (3 + 1)?
-Why (3+1)? - ▶ If not (3 + 1) may it be that the space-time is infinite?

-- How has the space-time of our universe started? - What is the matter and what the anti-matter?
+Are the four observed interactions - gravitational, elektromagnetic, weak and colour - of the common origin? - Can the postulated second quantized fermions and second quantized bosons be understood trough the algebra, like it is the quantization of the coordinates?
+Can fermions and bosons be second quantized in an equivalent way? - ls the space-time (3 + 1)?
+If yes why (3+1)? - ▶ If not (3 + 1) may it be that the space-time is infinite? - How has the space-time of our universe started? - What is the matter and what the anti-matter?